pelson/pelson.github.io/content/field_notes/xkcd_font_pt3.md

 handwriting dataset into many smaller images.
 I also handled the easier cases of merging some of the strokes back together - I particularly focussed on "dotty" or "liney" type glyphs, such as i, !, % and =.

-Now I want to attribute a unicode character to my segmented images, so that I can subsequently generate a font-file.
+Now I want to attribute a Unicode character to my segmented images, so that I can subsequently generate a font-file.
 We are well and truly in the domain of optical character recognition (OCR) here, but because I want absolute control of the results
 (and 100% accuracy) I'm going to take the simple approach of mapping glyph positions to characters myself.